 Ranching Heritage Breeders

-Ranching Heritage Breeders are those that breed and raise the ranch-type horse, which remains at the core of the American Quarter Horse Association and epitomizes the breed’s versatility.
+AQHA Ranching Heritage Breeders should embody the longevity, integrity and honesty of the ranching tradition.
+Ranching Heritage Breeders breed and raise the ranch-type horse, which remains at the core of the American Quarter Horse Association and epitomizes the breed’s versatility.

 Apply now to become part of the Ranching Heritage Breeders.